aio-libs/aiohttp/docs/web_reference.rst

                               be returned on directory access.

-      :param bool follow_symlinks: flag for allowing to follow symlinks that lead outside the path, by default it's not allowed and HTTP/404 will be returned on access.
+      :param bool follow_symlinks: flag for allowing to follow symlinks that lead outside the static root directory, by default it's not allowed and HTTP/404 will be returned on access.
 Enabling ``follow_symlinks`` can be a security risk, and may lead to a directory transversal attack.
-                              Enabling this option is highly discouraged.
-It is recommended to only enable this option when serving static files from a trusted directory that is not writable by anyone else.
+                              You do NOT need this option to follow symlinks which point to somewhere else within the static directory, this option is only used to break out of the security sandbox.
+Enabling this option is highly discouraged, and only expected to be used for edge cases in a local development setting where remote users do not have access to the server.

       :param bool append_version: flag for adding file version (hash) to the url query string, this value will